-Having a target game for your engine will stop overscope, feature-creep, and building features that will go unused.
-With us, we began wrapping the GUI library Dear, ImGUI, which for those of you don't know is a library dedicated to GUI.
-What we found was that if we didn't restricted ourselves to just abstracting what the game needed we would have lost an additional week to just abstraction of features that weren't actually going to be used!
+Having a target game for your engine can help prevent overscoping, feature-creep, and building unused features.
+For the Isetta Engine, we began wrapping the GUI library Dear, ImGUI in our own shim.
+Once we started doing this, we found that if we didn't restrict ourselves to just abstracting what the game needed for a GUI, we would have lost an additional week to just abstractions of features that weren't actually going to be used!

-Another use of a target game can be pulled straight from game design, it gives you design pillars to make your decisions.
-For each decision you make with the engine ask yourself, "does the game need this?"
+Another use of a target game can be pulled straight from game design: it gives you design pillars to make your decisions.
+For each decision you make with the engine, ask yourself, "does the game need this?"
 If the answer is no, put a

 TODO there and keep working on features that the game needs.
-Especially if you are working on a team, you can trust that everyone is furthering the engine each day because no one is going off in their own rabbit-hole of development.
+Especially if you are working on a team, you can trust that everyone is furthering the engine each day because no one is going off in their own rabbit hole of development.

-"Okay so I can just build one game."
+"Okay, so I can just build one game."
 We wish.
-Before starting this project we dismissed the idea of building multiple games and an engine in 15 weeks, we even dismissed one game originally, but each game will help prove you engine is actually progressing outside the actual engine project.
-These games don't serve the same purpose of the target game, nor are they the same scale.
-The target game is what drives the engine decisions, these sample games need to live with those decisions and work around those constraints like a developer would be forced to.
-We would suggest you try to mimic some pre-existing design with each of these game, and have the game focus around a single mechanic.
-They don't need to be polished, master-pieces, it's better if they aren't.They're purpose is to use features in a game manner, which is almost certainly different than how they were tested through the tech demos.
-Another added benefit is if you can convince another developer who didn't develop that feature to use it in a game, this will almost certainly find bugs and API problems that the developer hadn't thought of originally.
+Before starting this project, we dismissed the idea of building multiple games on top of a game engine in just 15 weeks.
+We even dismissed building just one game originally!
+However, each game that you develop will help you prove that the engine is actually progressing outside of its own codebase.
+These games don't serve the same purpose of the target game, nor should they be the same scale.
+The target game is what drives the engine decisions; these sample games need to live with those decisions and work around those constraints like a developer would be forced to.
+We would suggest you try to mimic some pre-existing designs with each of these game, and have the game focus around a single mechanic.
+They don't need to be polished masterpieces, and actually, it's better if they aren't.
+Their purpose is to use features in a game-like manner, which is almost certainly different than how they were tested through the tech demos.
+Especially if you have a developer do this who wasn't involved in developing the feature, you will almost certainly find bugs and API problems that you had missed originally.